P. J. O'Rourke: Personal life

 From 1990 to 1993, O'Rourke was married to Amy Lumet, a daughter of movie director Sidney Lumet and a granddaughter of Lena Horne.
 In 1995, he married Tina Mallon; they had three children: daughters Elizabeth and Olivia and son Clifford.
 In an interview with the New Statesman published in January 2012, O'Rourke said, "Despite my name, I wasn't raised a Catholic.
 My mother was a Protestant, of a traditional American, vague kind: she belonged to the church that the nice people in the neighbourhood went to.
 My wife is a Catholic, the kids are Catholic, so I'm a Catholic fellow-traveller."

 In September 2008, O'Rourke announced that he had been diagnosed with treatable rectal cancer, from which he expected "a 95% chance of survival".

+Death

 O'Rourke died from lung cancer at his home in Sharon, New Hampshire, on February 15, 2022, at the age of 74.